AlexJanson/LekAanDek/readme.md

 **These are the main goals we want to achieve with this specific project:**

 - Bring some attention to the marine.
-- Providing the player with a fun time but challanging.
+- Providing the player with a fun but challanging time.